Implantation Bleeding: An Idea Without Scientific Evidence

 This light spotting is considered by many to be a sign that implantation has occurred and an early symptom of pregnancy.
 It is said to be caused by the egg burrowing into the uterine wall.
 However, the evidence for this assertion is spotty.
 More on this below.

 Light bleeding or spotting is common during the premenstrual phase (also called the luteal phase) of a woman’s cycle, whether or not she is pregnant.
 So how can you tell the difference between normal luteal phase spotting and a true implantation symptom?
-The answer is that you can’t, and what’s more, there is no scientific evidence that the process of implantation causes bleeding.
+You can’t.